-The report will contain the following information
+The report will contain the following information:

-Description of inventory boundaries
+Description of inventory boundaries:

 - An outline of the Organisational Boundaries chosen. - An outline of the Operational Boundaries chosen.
-If Scope 3 is included, a list specifying which types of activities are covered. - The reporting period covered.
+If scope 3 is included, a list specifying which types of activities are covered. - The reporting period covered.

-Required information on emissions
+Required information on emissions:

-- Total Scope 1 and 2 emissions, independent of any GHG trades such as sales, purchases, transfers or banking of allowances. - Separate total figures, including location-based and market-based methods for Scope 2 figures, in the case of assessments applying the GHG Protocol Scope 2 Guidance (2015). - Emissions data separately for each Scope. - Emissions data in tonnes of CO2 equivalent.
-Data as presented for all seven GHGs separately (CO2, CH4, N2O, HFCs, PFCs, SF6, NF3) is limited by factors provided by BEIS.
-Reporting by GHG is only included where possible. - Year chosen as baseline and an emissions profile over time. - Appropriate context for any significant emissions changes that trigger baseline emissions recalculation (acquisitions/divestitures, outsourcing/insourcing, changes in reporting boundaries or calculation methodologies, etc.). - Methodologies used to calculate emissions and references to calculation tools and emission factors used. - Any specific exclusions of sources, facilities, and/or operations. - Emissions data for direct CO2 emissions from biologically sequestered carbon (e.g. CO2 from burning biomass/biofuels), reported separately from each of the different Scopes.
+- Measured scope 1, 2 and 3 emissions, independent of any GHG trades such as sales, purchases, transfers, or banking of allowances. - Separate total figures, including location-based and market-based methods for scope 2 figures, in the case of assessments applying the GHG Protocol Scope 2 Guidance (2015). - Emissions data separately for each Scope. - Emissions data in metric tonnes of CO2 equivalent. - Baseline year and an emissions profile over time. - Appropriate context for any significant emissions changes that trigger baseline emissions recalculation (acquisitions/divestitures, outsourcing/insourcing, changes in reporting boundaries or calculation methodologies, etc.). - Methodologies used to calculate emissions and references to calculation tools and emission factors used. - Any specific exclusions of sources, facilities, and/or operations. - Emissions data for direct CO2 emissions from biologically sequestered carbon (e.g. CO2 from burning biomass/biofuels), reported separately from each of the different Scopes.